UIM-Community/DecoCLI/README.md

 > Warning: This script has been tested on MySQL.
 Please open an issue if the script doesnt work with a others.

-## To be implemented
+## Roadmap

-- Refactor findProbesByName to return all ADDR.
+- Audit mode (with a reporting mechanism)
-- Implement QoS cleanup for SSR/MCS
+- On demand mode
 - More test(s) around Database connection string & Request compatibility